Random curves, scaling limits and Loewner evolutions: Interfaces in statistical physics and Condition

 \subsection{Chordal loop-erased random walk}

 The loop-erased random walk is one of the random curves proved to be conformally invariant.
 In \cite{lawler-schramm-werner-2004-}, the radial loop-erased random walk between an interior point and a boundary point was considered.
 We'll treat here the chordal loop-erased random walk between two boundary points.
 Condition~\ref{def: b unf crossing} is slightly harder to verify in this case.
 Namely, the natural extension of Condition~\ref{def: b unf crossing} to the radial case can be verified in the same way, except that Proposition~\ref{prop: srw crosses quad} is not necessary, and it is done in \cite{lawler-schramm-werner-2004-}.
+For another approach, yet similar, see \cite{zhan-2008b-}.

 Let $(X_t)_{t =0,1,\ldots}$ be a simple random walk (SRW) on the lattice $\Z^2$ and $P_x$ its law so that $P_x(X_0=x)=1$.
 Consider a bounded, simply connected domain $U \subset \C$ whose boundary $\partial U$ is a path in $\Z^2$.
 Call the corresponding graph $G$, i.e., $G$ consists of vertices $\overline{U} \cap \Z^2$ and the edges which stay in $U$ (except that the end points may be in $\partial U$).
 Let $V$ be the set of vertices and $\partial V \dd= V \cap \partial U$.
 When $X_0=x \in \partial V$ condition SRW on $X_1 \in U$.
 For any $X_0=x \in V$ define $T$ to be the hitting time of the boundary, i.e., $T = \inf\{ t \geq 1 \,:\, X_t \in \partial V\}$.